shivamsahu-tech/react-projects/README.md

 ## Contributing

-Contributions are welcome!
-If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
+If you have any ideas, suggestions, or bug reports, We welcome you.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.